|

 Intellectual Property

-was later marketed to consumers as "Digital Subscriber Line."
-By
+and later marketed to consumers as "Digital Subscriber Line."
+By segregating

 Broadband,